1 Dead, Several Wounded in Northeast D.C. Shooting Near Capitol Hill

 Washington: One person died and several others were wounded during an outbreak of gunfire Monday night in Northeast Washington not far from Capitol Hill, authorities said.
-The shooting was reported about 8:30 p.m. in the 1500 block of F Street NE outside the Azeeze Bates apartment complex, Police Chief Robert J. Contee III said at a news conference Monday night.
-The five who were injured were taken to a hospital.
-Their conditions were not known.Also Read - Gold Rates Today: Check Price of Yellow Metal in Your City on August 02, 2022
+The shooting took place around 8:30 p.m. in the 1500 block of F Street NE outside the Azeeze Bates apartment complex, Police Chief Robert J. Contee III said at a news conference Monday night.
+The five who were injured were taken to a hospital, however, their conditions were not known immediately.Also Read - Several People Shot Dead in 'Targeted' Shooting in Canadian Province of British Columbia

 The site of the shooting is in the Kingman Park neighborhood near the northeastern edge of Capitol Hill.
 A neighbor, one of several gathered at the scene as ambulances lined the street, said she heard at least 15 gunshots.